Hartford restates earnings, resulting in full-year loss

-(Reuters) - The Hartford Financial Services Group Inc (HIG.N) restated its third-quarter results on Friday, leading the company to report a loss of $38 million for all of 2012.
+March 1 (Reuters) - The Hartford Financial Services Group Inc restated its third-quarter results on Friday, leading the company to report a loss of $38 million for all of 2012.

 The Hartford, Connecticut-based insurance firm had previously reported a profit of $350 million for the year.

-The change resulted from its sale of a life-insurance business to Prudential Financial Inc (PRU.N) last year.
+The change resulted from its sale of a life-insurance business to Prudential Financial Inc last year.

 In September, Hartford had estimated that the deal would not generate a material gain or loss, but after finding an error in its calculations, Hartford said it suffered a $393 million loss on the transaction after taxes, because of a goodwill writedown.